 Your lawn needs vital nutrients to thrive.
 But you don’t have to go wasting money and buying mulch in the store.
 After you mow the lawn save the grass clippings because your lawn loves this.
 Not only does it break down microbes but it retains moisture so you don’t have to mow your lawn as much.

 Equipment costs money but it doesn’t have to cost you an arm and a leg if you shop smart.
 Before you buy a lawn mower, do your research first.
 You can find good deals at places like Home Depot or Lowe’s but don’t forget about the big department stores like Walmart and Sears.
-To get even more savings, go online and look for a coupon to ensure you get the best deal possible.

 Commercial fertilizer is expensive but did you know you can make your own at home for free?
 You can compost your own food scraps and turn them into food for your yard.
 It’s not only cheap but it’s an environmentally friendly way to recycle your garbage.